Shylke/colors/README.md

 <div align=center>

 # Colors
-Just a simple HTML site that helps me keep track of color hexes.
+Just a simple list that helps me keep track of color hexes.
 Currently there are **???** different colors listed.
 (Previously: 87)

 <br>